Buying property in Riviera Maya?

 Are zoning or building rules changing in Riviera Maya as of 2026?

-The most important regulatory change being discussed in Riviera Maya is the push to register and regulate short-term rental platforms, particularly in Quintana Roo, which could affect investor returns.
+The most important regulatory shift in Riviera Maya is the push to register and regulate short-term rental platforms at the state level, with Quintana Roo's government announcing plans to formalize digital hospitality platforms and strengthen permit enforcement.

 Are foreign-buyer or mortgage rules changing in Riviera Maya as of 2026?